gpt-engineer-org/gpt-engineer/README.md

 For example:
 - To improve any existing project, use the flag: `-i`
 - To give feedback to/improve a gpt-engineer generated project, use: `--steps use_feedback`
+- To use or prepare project specific preprompt files, use `--use-project-preprompts`

 **Alternatives**